zsoltlieber/MyFirstPizzaApp-ZSL/README.md

-# MY FIRST PIZZA APP for pizza bakers and sellers --- PETPROJECT --- Made for finising of junior fullstack develper course ---
+# MY FIRST PIZZA APP for pizza bakers and sellers --- PETPROJECT --- Made for finising of my junior fullstack develper course ---

 ## This aplication was built for managers who want to administrate all of a Pizza Buffet work.
 The App able to manage all relevant tasks (showing sellable products like menu, client authorization, ordering, payment, message sending).